-More than 550 free stop smoking services are available across Northern Ireland.
+More than 650 free stop smoking services are available across Northern Ireland.
 Most of these services provide licensed NRT and are run by specially trained staff who can advise you on the best way to stop smoking.
 Services are offered in many GP practices, community pharmacies, Health and Social Care Trust premises, community and voluntary organisations.
+They can also be set up in workplaces.

-For more information on specialist services near you, visit www.stopsmokingni.info and click on the interactive map on the home page.
+For more information on specialist services near you, visit www.want2stop.info and click on 'Stop smoking services'.